NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 The approval chain is a series of steps.
 In each step, you can add one or more person to review reports.
 If there is more than one person in a step, it means that either of them can review the report.
 One of the two (but not both) must review the report for it to move on to the last step.

 After the report has been approved by someone in the final step, their report will go to the daily rollup.
-If, along the way, one of the reviewers rejects the report, the report will be returned to the author for corrections.
+If, along the way, one of the reviewers request changes to the report, the report will be returned to the author for corrections.
 The report will then need to be resubmitted.

 ## Workflows for Admins
 *These workflows are the ones that will be most helpful for Admins.
 Admins are able to complete all of the workflows available to Advisors and Super Users.
 They also have a few additional capabilities within the ANET front end outlined here.*